-This is the first part of a series of posts where Elliott will share his inside track on his experience of going through an incubator program (click here for part 2).
+This is the first part of a series of posts where Elliott will share his inside track on his experience of going through an incubator program.
+You can find the other editions here:

 Hi there, my name is Elliott!

 I’m a US/Belgian ex-pat, a four-year Barcelona resident.
 Perhaps more interesting for you as a reader of the fantastic Barcinno newsletter, I’m the co-founder and CEO of Abroaden.